victorwang123/toothatlas/README.md

 # toothatlas
-How to use DistMap to spatially map molar-expressed genes
+How to use DistMap to spatially map expressed genes